 This process ensures that the URG and UDG cost parameters are aligned and the overall model costs are equalled to actual costs.
-The approach to pricing emergency care services was changed in NEP17 to incorporate an adjustment for patient age.
+The approach to pricing emergency care services incorporates an adjustment for patient age, and indigenous status.
+In addition, for the NEP18, an additional adjustment was introduced to account for additional costs associated to patients from remote locations.
+The Indigenous Adjustment is inherited from the Admitted Acute Care Cost model.
+The Remoteness Adjustment is a single adjustment derived and applied to patients assigned to remote and very remote locations.
 A discrete age adjustment is calculated and applied to emergency service patients aged 65 to 79 years inclusive and over 79 years.